khalby786/vue-utterances/README.md

 Vue.createApp(app).mount("#app");
 ```

-## Confessions
+## Confession

-I've never published a Vue component to NPM for public use and it's my first time, so naturally, I followed [this](https://www.freecodecamp.org/news/how-to-create-and-publish-a-vue-component-library/) tutorial.
+I've never published a Vue component to NPM for public use and it's my first time.
+I followed [this](https://www.freecodecamp.org/news/how-to-create-and-publish-a-vue-component-library/) tutorial to create this component package.
 I'm not familiar with the entire concept (*yet*), and I might be doing some things the wrong way, so if you feel like something needs correction or can be improved further, please create an issue/pull request!

 ## License